itumeleng96/ECE_Design/README.md

 _Transmit a chirp pulse_

-- Chirp pulse configured with requirements-with Known length
+- Chirp pulse is created in the julia environment with the specified requirements.
-- Send the chirp through the serial port from the PC (Julia environment)
+- The  chirp  pulse is sent through the serial port from the PC (Julia environment)
 - The Teensy waits to recieve the chirp and transmit to DAC1

 _Recieve the  sampled signal(Echoes from objects)_

-- 2-16 Bit resolution ADC's with 2-DMA's are used to sample the echoes recieved and saved in buffer arrays.
+- 2-16 Bit resolution ADC's with 2-DMA's are used to sample the echoes recieved and data is saved in buffer arrays.
 - The Teensy sends the data in the buffer array to the serial Buffer.
+- The recieved data in the  Julia environment is used for signal processing

 _Signal Processing_